Ezequiel Tovar Player Props: Rockies vs. Pirates

 Ezequiel Tovar At The Plate

-- Tovar has picked up a hit in eight games this year (57.1%), including one multi-hit game.
+- In nine of 15 games this season, Tovar has picked up at least one hit, including one game with multiple hits.

-- He has not hit a long ball in his 14 games this season.
+- In 15 games played this year, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.